kfrencher/servicenow-klf-global/README.md

 data between instances.

 With this utility you can:
-- Create a mapping of the groups in the local system to the groups in the remote system {@link global.KLF_RecordSync_GroupUtils.createGroupMapping}
+- Create a mapping of the groups in the local system to the groups in the remote system
-- Sync the groups in the local system with the remote system {@link global.KLF_RecordSync_GroupUtils.syncGroups}
+- Sync the groups in the local system with the remote system
-- Update the group sys_ids in notifications that are transferred to the remote system {@link global.KLF_RecordSync_GroupUtils.updateRemoteNotifications}
+- Update the group sys_ids in notifications that are transferred to the remote system

 ## KLF_SPUtils